 - 1/2 pound grated cheddar cheese

-- Meanwhile, combine the sour cream with the chopped onion and cilantro and add salt to taste.
+- Meanwhile, combine the sour cream with the1/4 cup chopped onion and cilantro and add salt to taste.

-- Heat the lard in a frying pan and add the chopped onion and garlic clove.
+- Heat the lard in a frying pan and add the remaining chopped onion and garlic clove.
 Dice the poblanos and add to pan when the onion is wilted.
 Saute for one minute.
+Add the corn and saute until heated through, about 1 - 2 minutes.
 Let cool and combine with the rice.

 This is the original version and the one I prefer.
 However, the one you saw on television has double the amount of the sour cream mixture.
 We have to do that at Zarela restaurant to keep it moist.
 So take your pick.
 I also get a lot of questions about the use of Uncle Ben’s rice.
 I’m sorry but that’s the only one that works.